-- AU-6.2.10 Investment firm licensees must complete and submit Form ALF (Annual License Fee) to the CBB, no later than 30 April each year, together with the payment due under Rule AU-6.2.1. - AU-6.2.11 For new licensees, their first annual license fee is payable when their license is issued by the CBB.
+- AU-6.2.9A Investment firm licensees must pay a fixed annual fee of BD 1,000 for each locally incorporated SPV in Bahrain which is under the control of and/or providing an actual business function, service or activity (whether actively or passively) for the licensee and/or others at the licensee's direction or having been established under the licensee's direction for that purpose. - AU-6.2.9B The annual fee for SPVs stipulated in Paragraph AU-6.2.9A does not apply to SPVs established for the purpose of setting up a locally domiciled CIU. - AU-6.2.10 Investment firm licensees must complete and submit Form ALF (Annual License Fee) to the CBB, no later than 30 April each year, together with the payment due under Rule AU-6.2.1. - AU-6.2.11 For new licensees, their first annual license fee is payable when their license is issued by the CBB.
 The amount payable is the floor amount specified for their category of license. - AU-6.2.12 [This Paragraph deleted 07/2010.] - AU-6.2.13 Where a license is cancelled (whether at the initiative of the firm or the CBB), no refund is paid for any months remaining in the calendar year in question.